- JNH Lifestyles Freedom 3 Person Cedar Wood Infrared Sauna

 Sauna for Weight Loss

-After wondering about the safety, the second most asked question is usually, "Will a sauna help me lose weight?"
+After wandering about the safety, the second most asked question is usually, "Will a sauna help me lose weight?"
 This is easy to answer because it's science.

 Heating your body increases your heart rate and causes you to sweat.
 The average sauna session will burn between 300 and 500 calories.
 So, yes, sitting in a sauna will help you lose weight.